-✓ 24.
-All staff as well as all students in grades 3 - 12 are required to wear face coverings while in the classroom and on campus unless there is a medical or behavioral contraindication.
-Students from grades TK - 2 are strongly encouraged to wear face coverings and should be supported and taught how to wear them properly.
+24. All staff as well as all students are required to wear face coverings while in the classroom and on campus unless there is a medical or behavioral contraindication.
+Students from grades TK - 2 should be supported and taught how to wear them properly, and specific outdoor and appropriately distanced activities may be scheduled for students at all grade levels to remove face coverings for brief periods of time.